 Business description

 The function translates an MX account to an MT account.
-The MX account typed CashAccount38 contains a mandatory account identification element and optional account type, currency and name elements.
+The MX account typed CashAccount38 or CashAccount40 contains an account identification element and optional account type, currency and name elements.
 This function translates the MX account identification.
 Type, Currency, Name and Proxy elements are not translated.

 Format